torognes/inf9380/cloud/handson.md

 ```

 ### Fortran hello-world execution
 Compile and run the Fortran hello-world script.
+We chose `-np 3` here because we have 3 cpu cores available in total, if you have less or more, adjust accordingly.

 ```
 mpif90 -o hello.x hello.f90
 mpirun -np 3  -hostfile hosts.txt ./hello.x